mlabs-haskell/hydra-auction/doc/spec.md

 Under the **mint voucher** redeemer, we enforce that:

 - There is one input spent by the seller that contains the auction lot.
+This input's `UtxoRef` is the same as the `utxoNonce` defined in the auction terms.
 - This is one voucher NFT minted, with this minting policy’s own currency symbol.
-- There is one output sent to the auction escrow validator, containing the minted tokens and the auction lot defined in the auction terms.
+- There is one output sent to the auction escrow validator, containing the minted tokens and the auction lot.
 The auction escrow datum is initialized using `initAuctionEscrowDatum` with the auction’s voucher currency symbol.
-- The conditions in `validAuctionTerms` are satisfied when applied to the auction terms, the `UtxoRef` of the input that provided the auction lot to the transaction, and the transaction’s validity range upper bound.
+- The conditions in `validAuctionTerms` are satisfied when applied to the auction terms.
+- The transaction validity interval ends before the bidding start time.

 ```mermaid
 flowchart LR